 Safety Contour

-The own-ship safety contour, selected by the mariner from among the contours in the SENC, is double-coded by a thick line and a prominent change in depth shade.
+The own-ship safety contour, selected by the mariner from among the contours in the System Database, is double-coded by a thick line and a prominent change in depth shade.

-If the safety contour selected by the mariner is not available in the SENC, the ECDIS should default to next deeper contour and inform the mariner.
-If, when the ship moves onto a new chart, the safety contour previously in use is no longer available, the ECDIS should again select the next deeper contour, and inform the mariner.
+If the safety contour selected by the mariner is not available in the System Database, the ECDIS must default to next deeper contour and inform the mariner.
+If, when the ship moves onto a new chart, and the safety contour previously in use is no longer available, the ECDIS must again select the next deeper contour, and inform the mariner.

-If the mariner does not select a safety contour, the value should default to 30 metres.
+If the mariner does not select a safety contour, the value must default to 30 metres.

 Other ECDIS symbols and their use